 The choice usually comes down to how you run your business.

-Start by looking at your transaction volume, the type of listings you focus on, and whether building a downline through recruiting matters to you.
+Start by looking at your transaction volume, the type of listings you focus on, your need for local office support, your comfort with cloud-based systems, and whether building an attraction-based income stream matters to you.

-Real’s predictable split, revenue share, and stock plan appeal to agents who want clear numbers and long-term upside.
+Real’s predictable split, published cap, revenue share, stock incentives, and cloud-based platform appeal to agents who want clear numbers and long-term upside.

 FAQ’s About Real vs Compass